 Florida is the nation’s fourth most populous state.
-According to Business Facilities magazine May 1997 issue, a leading trade publication focused on economic development, Florida was rated the number one state in the nation in its “ability to accommodate the widest range of expanding and relocating companies.”
+According to Business Facilities magazine, a leading trade publication focused on economic development, Florida has consistently ranked in the top states in the nation in its “ability to accommodate the widest range of expanding and relocating companies.”

 Palm Beach County is one of the most attractive business hubs in the Southeast due to the area’s many economic advantages.
 The governmental climate for business and availability of labor are among the Palm Beaches’ biggest draws, and its positive business attitude has attracted many corporations to the area.

 Boca Raton has a thriving and prosperous business community.
 Its economic strength lies in its people and its resources.
 A highly-skilled and well-educated work force contributes to a productive and competitive business climate.
-A recent survey for hiring projections by local companies completed by Manpower, Inc., forecast a healthy employment climate for Boca Raton this fall.
-The Third Quarter 1999 Employment Outlook Survey said 37% of the city’s major employers plan to increase their staffs, and the demand for well-educated, skilled employees seems to be the greatest in Boca Raton.
+Surveys completed over the years for hiring projections by local companies completed by Manpower, Inc., forecast a healthy employment climate for Boca Raton and demand for well-educated, skilled employees seems to be the greatest in Boca Raton.

 Palm Beach County